Does Moissanite Pass a Diamond Tester? What You Should Know

 Diamond testers are devices designed to detect thermal or electrical conductivity to distinguish diamonds from other gemstones.
 Traditional diamond testers often measure:

 Because diamonds have unique thermal and electrical characteristics, testers usually identify them accurately—unless the stone has properties similar to diamond.
-For a deeper comparison between moissanite and diamonds, see Is Moissanite a Real Diamond?
-Key Differences and What You Should Know and Can Jewelers Tell Moissanite from Diamond?
-Here’s What You Should Know.
+For a deeper comparison between moissanite and diamonds, see Is Moissanite a Real Diamond? and Can Jewelers Tell Moissanite from Diamond?.

 Does Moissanite Pass a Diamond Tester?